Liuyuan999/Liuyuan999.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Liuyuan Jiang, a PhD student in the Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute, advised by Dr. Tianyi Chen.
+I am Liuyuan Jiang, a PhD student in the Department of Electrical and Computer Engineering at the University of Rochester, advised by Dr. Lisha Chen.
+Earlier, I was in the Phd program at Rensselaer Polytechnic Institute, advised by Dr. Tianyi Chen.
 With a background in statistics and mathematics, my academic focus lies in the realms of Optimization and Machine Learning.

+# 🔥 Research Interest

+My research focuses on **bilevel optimization** and **multi-objective learning**, with applications spanning **financial pricing** models and **large language models (LLMs)**.
+I am particularly interested in developing efficient algorithms and theoretical insights that bridge the gap between optimization theory and real-world problems, enabling robust decision-making in complex, high-dimensional settings.

 # 📰 News
+- Aug 2025: Excited to join the Department of Electrical and Computer Engineering at the University of Rochester, where I will continue my Ph.D. research in Optimization.
 - Jul 2025: Our paper is available: [Beyond Value Functions: Single-Loop Bilevel Optimization under Flatness Conditions](https://arxiv.org/abs/2507.20400).
 - May 2025: I'm joining **IBM Research** for a summer internship at **Thomas J. Watson Research Center** in Yorktown Heights, NY, supervised by Dr. Brian Kingsbury, Dr. Xiaodong Cui
 - May 2025: Our paper is ACCEPTED by **EUSIPCO 2025**: [Improved Analysis of Penalty-Based Methods for Bilevel Optimization with Coupled Constraints](https://cmsworkshops.com/EUSIPCO2025/papers/accepted_papers.php)